Email FacebookTwitterMenu burgerClose thin

 Goals-based financial planning is just one of many ways that you can approach your client’s portfolio.
 Two of the other most popular are cash flow and comprehensive financial plans.

-Comprehensive financial planning takes a holistic approach to managing a client’s entire financial situation.
+Comprehensive planning takes a holistic approach to managing a client’s entire financial situation.
 This strategy encompasses goal setting, budgeting, investment planning, risk management, tax planning and estate planning to achieve long-term financial objectives.
-To set goals by, you would assess a client’s complete financial picture and develop a detailed, integrated strategy that aligns all financial activities and resources to achieve these objectives over time.
+To set goals, you would assess a client’s complete financial picture and develop a detailed, integrated strategy that aligns all financial activities and resources to achieve these objectives over time.

 Bottom Line